FAQs

 What is the goal of the Fellowship Program?

 The Fellowship Program aims to build future leaders for Trinity Health.
 As the one-year Fellowship Program draws to a close, retention of fellows is a strong program focus.
-As such, Trinity Health strives to identify and recruit a talented and diverse pool of health industry management graduates to the Fellowship Program.
+As such, Trinity Health strives to identify and recruit talented health industry management graduates to the Fellowship Program.

 How many fellows are recruited each year?